vizv/cloudflare-email/README.md

 ### Reply To

 You can also specify a reply to email address by adding a `replyTo` parameter to the request.
-Again, you can use an email string, an object with `email` and `name` properties, or an array of either.
+Again, you can use an email string, an object with `address` and `name` properties, or an array of either.

 ```json
 {